-If you wish to become a solicitor you do not need to decide which area of the law you which to specialise in until you are completing your training contract or on qualification but it is always useful to think about the areas of law you are interested in practicing and look at studying modules in these areas.
+If you are thinking of becoming a solicitor, you do not need to decide which area of the law you which to specialise in until you are completing your training contract, but it is always useful to think about the areas of law you are interested in, and look at studying modules in these areas.

 The most common first step to becoming a solicitor is studying towards a university degree.
-This does not have to be a law degree however depending on the degree you choose to study your further studies will differ.
+This does not have to be a law degree.
+However, if you take a non-law degree you will need to do additional studying.

 With a law degree

-If you do choose to study towards a law degree you will typically spend three years at university before your degree is obtained.
-Following this you will need to complete your Legal Practice Course.
-This course is offered by a number of universities and institutions in England and Wales.
-The course lasts for one year full time or two year part time and you will be expected to study towards certain compulsory modules such as criminal law, property law and practice and litigation.
-You will then also have the opportunity to choose particular elective subjects that you will also study.
+If you study towards a law degree, you will typically spend three years at university before your degree is obtained.
+You will then need to complete the Legal Practice Course, offered by a number of universities and institutions in England and Wales.
+The course lasts for one year full-time, or two years part-time, and you will study compulsory modules such as criminal law, property law and practice and litigation.
+You will also have the opportunity to choose particular subjects of interest to you.

 Without a law degree

-Once the two years as a trainee has been completed along with the professional skills course you will be eligible to be admitted as a solicitor.
+Once the training contract has been successfully completed (along with the Professional Skills Course), you will be eligible to be admitted as a solicitor.

 Without a degree